shardofgl4ss/sync-kernel/README.md

 So don't expect this to be done soon.
 I'm quite busy with it, but it is an entire kernel.

+I will personally try to make sure the kernel compiles properly without errors, before every push to the repo.
+At the moment, the kernel is nowhere near even usable, so do not expect pushes to have a usable kernel for now, it just will compile, it's still a major WIP.

 That being said, if you want to try it,